About the pyOpenSci software peer review process#

 What happens to a tool that the community is using when the maintainer needs to step down

 In these cases pyOpenSci will help find a new maintainer(s) for that tool.
-If that is not possible we will help sunset the package in a way that allows users to gracefully update their workflows rather than be caught by surprise when a new bug arises.
+If that is not possible, we will help sunset the package in a way that allows users to gracefully update their workflows rather than be caught by surprise when a new bug arises.

 Peer review of open source software helps maintain consistent quality#

 Peer review of python tools that support science is critical to enforcing quality and usability standards.
 All pyOpenSci packages contributed by the community undergo a transparent, constructive, non adversarial and open peer review process.
 The goal of that process is to enforce commonly accepted standards.
-These standards include technical structure of the package, usability of the package, documenting package functionality in a way that is accessible to all levels of users and proper licensing and citation information.
+These standards include technical structure of the package, usability of the package, documenting package functionality in a way that is accessible to all levels of users as well as proper licensing and citation information.

 Why is pyOpenSci focused on the Python programming language?#